jrpython/GitCommands/README.md

 # Git Commands

-## This repository contains setup steps for git repository, how to connect to a repository from local and frequently used commands for git
+## This repository contains first time setup steps for git repository, how to connect to a repository from local, how to make regular commits and frequently used commands for git

 ### **1. First time Git setup**